-The findings of a recent study on breastfeeding and childhood dental health indicate a connection between long-term breastfeeding — two years or longer — and the child’s increased risk for tooth decay.
+The findings of a recent study on breastfeeding and childhood dental health indicate a connection between long-term breastfeeding — two years or longer — and the child’s increased risk of tooth decay.
 Fortunately, it’s not the milk that’s to blame; it’s the way the child holds its mouth during the process.
 The risk for dental cavities in infant teeth is stronger for breastfed as well as bottle-fed babies unless the little one gets a little help with dental care that prevents tooth decay from setting in.

 Benjamin Chaffee, from the University of California, San Francisco (UCSF), initiated the study when he was working toward his doctorate at UC-Berkeley.
 He and his team of researchers followed the feeding schedules of 458 babies that live in Porto Alegre, Brazil.